 - Academic reference and an optional personal reference (Instructions given in online application)

-- Writing sample (essay or personal statement)
+- Writing sample (essay or personal statement) is optional but recommended

 - Proof of English proficiency